godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _________

 One of the two ways is using a bullet object.
 This will be an object that travels through the world and handles its own collision code.
-This method we create/spawn a bullet object in the direction our gun is facing, and then it sends itself forward.
+In this method we create/spawn a bullet object in the direction our gun is facing, and then it sends itself forward.

 There are several advantages to this method.
 The first being we do not have to store the bullets in our player.
 We can simply create the bullet and then move on, and the bullet itself with handle checking for collisions, sending the proper signal(s) to the object it collides with, and destroying itself.

-Another advantage is we can have more complex bullet movement.
+Another advantage is that we can have more complex bullet movement.
 If we want to make the bullet fall ever so slightly as time goes on, we can make the bullet controlling script slowly push the bullet towards the ground.
 Using a object also makes the bullet take time to reach its target, it doesn't instantly hit whatever its pointed at.
 This feels more realistic because nothing in real life moves instantly from one point to another.

-One of the huge disadvantages performance.
+One of the huge disadvantages is performance.
 While having each bullet calculate their own paths and handle their own collision allows for a lot of flexibility, it comes at the cost of performance.
 With this method we are calculating every bullet's movement every step, and while this may not be a problem for a few dozen bullets, it can become a huge problem when you potentially have several hundred bullets.